-This is how to make a shift dress in 1960s vintage style.
-This post talks about transferring pattern markings onto your fabric.
+How to make a shift dress in 1960s vintage style

 60s style dresses are always in style, and no wonder, they are so easy to wear, look great and suit most ages and sizes.
 This is a jaycotts.co.uk "How do I do that" post